John Trevor Stuart: Awards

 Stuart was elected a Fellow of the Royal Society in 1974 and awarded the Otto Laporte Award in 1985 and the Senior Whitehead Prize in 1984.
 He also holds honorary Doctor of Science degrees from Brown University and the University of East Anglia.
-He is current editor of the Biographical Memoirs of Fellows of the Royal Society.
+He was the editor of the Biographical Memoirs of Fellows of the Royal Society from 2012 to 2016.